-As of June 30, 2022, the upgrades to our cinema circuits' film exhibition technology and amenities over the years are as summarized in the following table:
+As of September 30, 2022, the upgrades to our cinema circuits' film exhibition technology and amenities over the years are as summarized in the following

-Location Count Screen Count
+Location Count (6) Screen Count

 Screen Format

 Digital (all cinemas in our cinema circuit) 63 515

 IMAX 1 1

 TITAN XC and LUXE 26 32

 Dine-in Service

-Gold Lounge (AU/NZ) (1) 9 24
+Gold Lounge (AU/NZ) (1) 10 26

-Premium (AU/NZ) (2) 16 42
+Premium (AU/NZ) (2) 15 40

 Spotlight (U.S.) (3) 1 6

 Upgraded Food & Beverage menu (U.S.) (4) 18 n/a

 Premium Seating (features recliner seating) 30 189

-Liquor Licenses (5) 38 n/a
+Liquor Licenses (5) 39 n/a

-- (1) Gold Lounge: This is our "First Class Full Dine-in Service" in our Australian and New Zealand cinemas, which includes an upgraded F&B menu (with alcoholic beverages), luxury recliner seating features (intimate 25-50 seat cinemas) and waiter service. - Premium Service: This is our "Business Class Dine-in Service" in our Australian and New Zealand cinemas, which typically includes upgraded F&B menu (some with alcoholic beverages) and may include luxury recliner seating features (less intimate 80-seat cinemas), but no waiter service.
+- (1) Gold Lounge: This is our "First Class Full Dine-in Service" in our Australian and New Zealand cinemas, which includes an upgraded F&B menu (with alcoholic beverages), luxury recliner seating features (intimate 25-50 seat cinemas) and waiter service. - Premium Service: This is our "Business Class Dine-in Service" in our Australian and New Zealand cinemas, which typically includes upgraded F&B menu (some with alcoholic - beverages) and may include luxury recliner seating features (less intimate 80-seat cinemas), but no waiter service.

 Spotlight Service: Our first dine-in cinema concept in the U.S. at Reading Cinemas in Murrieta, California.
-Six of our 17 auditoriums at this cinema feature waiter service before the - (3) Spotlight Service: Our first dine-in cinema concept in the U.S. at Reading Cinemas in Murrieta, California.
 Six of our 17 auditoriums at this cinema feature waiter service before the movie begins with a full F&B menu, luxury recliner seating, and laser focus on customer service.
-Our Spotlight service has been temporarily suspended since the initial COVID-19 shutdown. - (4) Upgraded Food & Beverage Menu: Features an elevated F&B menu including a menu of locally inspired and freshly prepared items that go beyond traditional concessions, which we have worked with former Food Network executives to create.
-The elevated menu also includes beer, wine and/or spirits at most of our locations. - (5) Liquor Licenses: Licenses are applicable at each cinema location, rather than each cinema auditorium.
-As of June 30, 2022, we have pending applications for additional liquor licenses for seven cinemas in the U.S, two in Australia, and one in New Zealand.
+Our Spotlight service has been temporarily suspended since the initial COVID-19 - Upgraded Food & Beverage Menu: Features an elevated F&B menu including a menu of locally inspired and freshly prepared items that go beyond traditional concessions, which (4) - we have worked with former Food Network executives to create.
+The elevated menu also includes beer, wine and/or spirits at most of our locations.
+Liquor Licenses: Licenses are applicable at each cinema location, rather than each cinema auditorium.
+As of September 30, 2022, we have pending applications for additional liquor licenses for six cinemas in the U.S, two in Australia, and one in New Zealand. - The above reflects information as of September 30, 2022.
+On October 05, 2022, the Company terminated the lease at one Consolidated Theatre in Hawaii.
+As of November 09, 2022, the Company vacated the cinema premises.